flag versione in italiano

 My illustration for Animal Alphabets, letter #W - Whooping Crane.

 The whooping crane (Grus americana) is a big north American crane that nests in marshes.
-The destruction of its habitat and hunting have decimated whooping cranes and the total
+The destruction of its habitat and hunting have decimated whooping cranes and the total population counts only about 600 individuals.
+In the last century, the conservation efforts settled protected areas leading to a mild recovery of the whooping crane population.
+The Wood Buffalo National Park (Canada) was the last remnant of former nesting habitat, even if after a recent conservation project whooping cranes have nested naturally in Necedah National Wildlife Refuge (USA).

 In my illustration a whooping crane is about to leave with her nest and eggs towards an intact habitat.
 [2017]